mark-sivill-splunk/F1-2019-Add-on-for-Splunk/README.md

 # F1-2019-Add-on-for-Splunk
 Capture telemetry data from the Codemasters F1 2019 game and send it to Splunk.
 The add-on takes the binary telemetry data generated from the Formula 1 game which is sent over UDP and then converts to JSON for Splunk ingestion.
 The add-on has been tested successfully with the Playstation, Xbox and PC versions of the F1 2019 game.
-The add-on has also been tested successfully using a Playstation with Codemasters F1 2020 game when telemetry mode is set to F1 2019
+The add-on has also been tested successfully using a Playstation with Codemasters F1 2020 game when telemetry mode is set to F1 2019.

+Upto date details can be found on the Splunkbase listing [F1 2019 Add-on for Splunk](https://splunkbase.splunk.com/app/4881/)

 Splunk Setup
 ============